National TPS Alliance v. Noem

 Mar 05, 2025

 National TPS Alliance v.
-Noem is a legal challenge to the Trump administration's early termination of Temporary Protected Status (TPS) for Venezuela.
+Noem is a legal challenge to the Trump administration's early termination of Temporary Protected Status (TPS) for Venezuela and Haiti.

 Temporary Protected Status (TPS) is a program established by Congress to protect individuals who cannot safely return to their home country due to war, natural disaster, or another emergency.
 Hundreds of thousands of TPS holders are permitted to live and work in the United States for statutorily defined periods.
 TPS holders are mothers, fathers, workers and contributing members of our community.